alfredomartinezjr/wosostats/code/version-3/creating-stats-how-to.md

    1. `stats_list`   - this is mandatory. assign this to the name of the stat list you created with the getStatsInBulk function.
 In the sample code above, we named it your_stats_list.
    2. `add_per90`    - optional. set as TRUE if you want to add "per 90" stats to the table.
 Will do this automatically if there are already "per 90" columns in the stats tables in the stats_list list.
    3. `location`     - optional, but MUST be set as the same as what was used in getStatsInBulk.
 Set this as "thirds" if the stats tables in the stats list are broken down by thirds of the field, set this as "wings" if the stats are broken down by left wings, center, or right wings of the field, and set as "zones" if they are broken down by zones of the field.
 If you didn't do anything with "location" in getStatsInBulk, then you can leave this blank.
+   4. `section`    - this is option. if you want only a specific type of stats, you can assign one of the following to this value:
+      * `attacking` - only stats related to shots, big chances, key passes, assists.
+      * `passing` - only stats related to passing.
+      * `possession` - only stats related to take ons, dispossessions and tackles by opponents, recoveries, aerial duels, fouls won and conceded
+      * `defense` - only stats related to tackles and dispossessions of opponents, getting dribbled by opponents, interceptions, blocks, clearances, and ball shields
+      * `goalkeeping` - only goalkeeeper-specific stats related to saves, smothers, high balls, and distribution.
 * Run this, with the above arguments filled in:
    * `your_stats <- mergeStatsList(stats_list = your_stats_list, add_per90 = FALSE, location = "none")`